 The Raspberry Pi inside your cam kit is a small yet powerful computer.
 It is the brains of the kit, connecting and controlling all the other electronic parts.

-You can use any Raspberry Pi model with the wildlife cam kit.
+We prefer the model A+ but you can use any Raspberry Pi model with the wildlife cam kit.

-If you have purchased the case only you can download the image file from naturebytes.org
+If you have purchased the case only you can download the cam kit image file (operating system) from: http://naturebytes.org/wildlife-cam-kit-resources/ or